 What you can do about it:

-- Tell your friends, family, neighbours, community members, and anyone you know who may care remotely about oil spills to participate in this process
+- Talk to your friends, family, neighbours, community members, and anyone you know who may care remotely about oil spills

 - Get in touch with Anna about how to get your community organized to participate in this, and other campaigns to defend our coastal waters!